Public flocks to Fort Lee for inaugural ‘Meet Your Army’ event

 |0

-This work, Public flocks to Fort Lee for inaugural ‘Meet Your Army’ event [Image 5 of 5], by Patrick Buffett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Public flocks to Fort Lee for inaugural ‘Meet Your Army’ event, by Patrick Buffett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT